carpentries-incubator/workflows-nextflow/_episodes/03-processes.md

 The input qualifier declares the type of data to be received.

-* val: Lets you access the received input value by its name in the process script.
+* `val`: Lets you access the received input value by its name in the process script.
-* env: Lets you use the received value to set an environment variable named as the specified input name.
+* `env`: Lets you use the received value to set an environment variable named as the specified input name.
-* path: Lets you handle the received value as a path, staging the file properly in the execution context.
+* `path`: Lets you handle the received value as a path, staging the file properly in the execution context.
-* stdin: Lets you forward the received value to the process stdin special file.
+* `stdin`: Lets you forward the received value to the process stdin special file.
-* tuple: Lets you handle a group of input values having one of the above qualifiers.
+* `tuple`: Lets you handle a group of input values having one of the above qualifiers.
-* each: Lets you execute the process for each entry in the input collection.
+* `each`: Lets you execute the process for each entry in the input collection.

 ### Input values